pertusa/ap/docs/fsl_assignment.md

 > [Google Gemini](https://gemini.google.com/app) is another recent LLM similar to ChatGPT.
 One important difference from ChatGPT is that Gemini can also access to the web to search for updated information.

 ## Exercise 2

-In this assignment, we are going to make a few-shot classifier to classify between *flu* (_gripe_), *cold* (_resfriado_), or *None* based on a description of the symptoms.
+In this second exercise, we are going to make a few-shot classifier to classify between *flu* (_gripe_), *cold* (_resfriado_), or *None* based on a description of the symptoms.
 This classifier can be trained on a few examples of symptoms and their corresponding label.
 Then, given a new set of symptoms, it could predict the possible pathology.

 > You can find information to help distinguishing between flu and cold in [this link](https://www.cdc.gov/flu/symptoms/coldflu.htm).